obspy/obspy/obspy/io/cnv/README.txt

 --------
 CNV file format support for ObsPy

-The obspy.cnv module provides write support for CNV event summary file format as used by VELEST program.
+The obspy.io.cnv module provides write support for CNV event summary file format as used by VELEST program.

 ObsPy is an open-source project dedicated to provide a Python framework for